WilhelmOks/HexColor/README.md

 # #️⃣ HexColor

-Convert hex strings to NSColor or UIColor

 HexColor is a small library that converts colors from hex notation (e.g. #eb5e34) to the commonly used standard color objects NSColor (for macOS) or UIColor (for iOS, tvOS and watchOS).

 ## Usage